distributeaid/distributeaid.org/content/pages/regions/eastern-europe/index.md

     label: Humanitarian Needs in Ukraine - OCHA
 name: Eastern Europe
 map: "/uploads/region-maps-12.png"
-overview: Eastern Europe as a region, includes Ukraine, Romania, Moldova, Hungary, Slovakia, and Poland.
-It mostly act as places of transition for people wanting to seek asylum in other EU countries- although not always.
-Since Russia's war in the Ukraine began, millions of Ukrainians have fled to neighboring countries.
+overview: Eastern Europe includes Ukraine, Romania, Moldova, Hungary, Slovakia, and Poland.
+These countries mostly act as places of transition for people wanting to file an asylum claim in other European countries, although not always.
+Since Russia's war in Ukraine began, millions of Ukrainians have fled to neighbouring countries.
 governmentResponse: |-
-  Governance in this region has been characterised by right-wing populism, as seen in Hungary and Poland, which results in fewer rights for people on the move.
-Humanitarian aid organisations have been forced out of the region by government hostility, despite the critical need for medicine, warm clothing, and shelter.
+  Governance in this region has been characterised by the rise of right-wing populism in some countries, as seen in Hungary and Poland, which results in fewer rights for people on the move.
+Humanitarian aid organisations have been forced out of some areas by government hostility, despite the critical need for medicine, warm clothing, and shelter.
 Construction of a $353 million fence along half the border is underway, adding to the growing anti-immigration EU policies often referred to as “[Fortress Europe](https://www.theguardian.com/commentisfree/2021/aug/01/the-guardian-view-on-fortress-europe-a-continent-losing-its-moral-compass)_”_.
 Romania, one of the transitory countries for people travelling from the southeast into the EU, [has the largest number of illegal pushbacks recorded by UNHCR](https://www.infomigrants.net/en/post/32629/romania-poor-peoples-route-to-europe).

   Eastern European countries have been much more welcoming to Ukrainian refugees than those fleeing conflict in the Middle East or North Africa.
 subregions: